ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Method

-Based on the above observations, we can edit the results by changing the material, style, and content while keeping the layout unchanged just by changing the prompts that act on different steps.
+Based on the above observations, we can edit the results by changing the material, style, and content while keeping the layout unchanged by changing the prompts that act on different steps.
 As shown in Fig.~\ref{fig:prompt_edit}, keeping the prompt ``lemon cake'' condition in the initial stages, the image can be edited into different appearances.
-Similar visual effects can also be seen in prompt-to-prompt~\cite{hertz2022p2p}, they introduce a method that locks the corresponding attention maps.
+Prompt-to-prompt~\cite{hertz2022p2p} report the observation of similar effects and introduce a method that locks the corresponding attention maps.